 To evaluate the needs of Texas’ older adult population, ATW focuses on 16 areas that are critical to aging well.
 Knowledge of, and preparedness for, these issue areas can help older Texans maintain control of their lives and assist communities in promoting positive aging and provide resources on obstacles to aging well.
 These areas can also assist HHSC develop comprehensive strategies and foster innovative solutions for serving the generations of Texans to come.
 To learn more about how HHSC serves older adults, read Aging: By the Numbers (PDF).

 - Community support

 - Health and long-term care

 Aging Texas Well Strategic Plan

-The Aging Texas Well Strategic Plan — mandated by Executive Order RP 42 — is a comprehensive proposal to identify and discuss aging policy issues, guide state government readiness and promote increased community preparedness for an aging Texas.
+The Aging Texas Well Strategic Plan — mandated by Executive Order RP 42 — is the state’s comprehensive, master plan on aging that identifies aging needs and priorities, guides state readiness and promotes increased community preparedness for an aging Texas.
 With guidance from the Aging Texas Well Advisory Committee, HHSC updates the plan every two years.

-These Aging Texas Well issue briefs — written by HHS staff, members of the Aging Texas Well Advisory Committee, and guest contributors — can be used to develop a personal understanding of what aging well means, as well as promote local infrastructure development to support aging well.
+Aging Texas Well policy briefs are written by HHSC staff, Aging Texas Well Advisory Committee members, and guest contributors that can be used to develop a better understanding of what aging well means, as well as promote local infrastructure development to support aging well.
 Older adults and their loved ones are encouraged to use these issue briefs to gain insight into how they can age well, find out what services and resources are available, and where to go when they need support.
-Community leaders and stakeholders in aging are urged to use the briefs to champion their older residents, lead important policy discussions on aging-related topics and enlist other leaders to join with them and act to create communities that encourage aging well.
+Community leaders and stakeholders in aging are urged to use the briefs to champion their older residents, lead important policy discussions on aging-related topics and enlist other leaders to join with them in creating communities that champion aging well.

 - Abuse in Later Life (PDF)